MatthewBurstein/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and interests](#hobbies)

 I am a junior full stack developer and recent graduate of Makers Academy, with a Bachelor's degree in Maths and experience as a database administrator.
-The Makers Academy bootcamp was an amazing opportunity to immerse myself in learning the skills,  technologies and best practices of software development - a genuinely life-changing experience which has fuelled my enthusiasm for learning, and for creating elegantly-crafted softwars.
+The Makers Academy bootcamp was an amazing opportunity to immerse myself in learning the skills,  technologies and best practices of software development - a genuinely life-changing experience which has fuelled my enthusiasm for learning, and for creating elegantly-crafted software.

 For the past 5 years I have been working for a Homeless charity, first as part of a two person team in a dynamic new project, the Recovery College, and then as a database administrator.
 In the latter role, I worked closely with the in-house developer and was able to explore the deep satisfaction I derive from understanding and constructing complex and elegant logical systems.